- Genus 2: Boletus

 Other Information: Cap flesh may slowly stain pinkish or bluish.
 White stem develops brown streaks by the base as it ages, sometimes w/ yellow band by the very top or red by the very base.
 Netting is possible but rare.
 Stem may slowly bruise blue.
 May have a slightly bitter taste.
-Pores may bruise erratically in younger specimens.
+Pores may bruise erratically and sometimes not at all in younger specimens.

 Science Notes: DNA testing moved this species from the holding-tank version of Boletus into a new genus, as of early 2020.
 The species name changed for Latin’s required gender consistency.

 - NH4OH (Ammonia): Cap surface turns pale rusty orange.
 Cap flesh and pore surface turn blue-green.

 - KOH: Cap surface, flesh, and pore surface all turn rusty orange.